Snoopy1994/Arduino_bet_game/README.md

 - In the begining, you have 5 chips.
 You can bet what ever you want with these five chips by keyboard.
 - After enter numbers, it started to random pick the lucky fruit(number).
-- The result will show both on screen and seven segment display.
+- The result will show both on screen, seven segment display, and bulb.
-- If you win, your chip will add 3 times.
+- If you win, your chip will add the chips you bet multiplied 3 times.

 **Bet**